32 Best Combat Knives & Military Fighting Knives (2023 Edition)

 Sheath Material: Celcon

 My Review: The EK45 Model 5 Commando is a refreshed design of the original Commando knife that Johns company mass-produced and consists of the new Cro-Van 1095 steel.
 This steel is much more resilient to wear and tear than traditional 1095 due to its material profile containing chromium and vanadium.
-Today most of the Ka-Bar products consist of 1095 Cro-Van which seem to offer high tier attributes at more affordable prices.
+Today most of the KA-BAR products consist of 1095 Cro-Van which seem to offer high-tier attributes at more affordable prices.

 The Commando knife is rather raw in nature but has exceptional handling in part due to the integrated hilt.
 Without the hilt, I would say the grip is too thin but with the hilt, it all comes together nicely.
 The knife is rather heavy feeling and really has a great balance for fighting.
-One thing to note is that I have seen the handle on this knife fail multiple times by people using it for heavy wood processing and such so if you’re looking for a knife that can take a beating this is not the best combat knife out there for you.

-32. United Cutlery Marine Force Recon Sawback Bowie Knife
+32. United Cutlery Marine Force Recon Sawback Bowie

 United Cutlery USMC Marine Force Recon Giant Bowie Knife and Sheath